 ACE operates a national advice line and produces a wide range of publications.
 Especially helpful is their booklet called "Permanent exclusions", which provides advice on all steps in the exclusion process and, in particular, ACE can advise you on how to make your case.

 The Coram Childrens Legal Centre

 Provides legal advice on exclusions

 SEND Advice Surrey (formerly SSIASS)

 If your son/daughter has Special Educational Needs (SEN) and is on any stage of the SEN Code of Practice i.e. either School Action, School Action Plus or has an education, health and care plan, you may wish to contact this Team.

 Department for Education (Central Government)

-The DfE has produced guidance, which the Head Teachers, Governing Boards and Independent Review Panels must have regard to.
-It can be obtained on:
+The DfE has produced statutory guidance on School suspensions and permanent exclusions, which the Head Teachers, Governing Boards and Independent Review Panels must have regard to.

 How to complete your Application for an Independent Review Form.